 Next, Mr. Hemme owned and operated Victor Steel and Supply Company, a scrap metal buyer and processor from June 1985 through December 1993, at which time all the scrap steel related businesses were sold to Ferrous Processing & Trading Company.

-As Executive Vice President of SLC Recycling, Roger Bushnell oversees all nonferrous activity for the Michigan, Florida and Ontario operations.
-This includes the management of all phases of the operations, including purchasing, finance and marketing in order to support our corporate strategic plan.
-He is responsible for reviewing and analyzing markets to establish and cultivate long-term relationships with key customers.
+As Executive Vice President, Roger Bushnell is Director of Strategic Projects for all of Ferrous Processing & Trading..
+This includes the management of all phases of the various strategic projects that FPT is undertaking.
 Roger has a long history in the nonferrous metals recycling business.
-In previous capacities he was the Vice President of SLC Recycling, and from 1973 thru 1982 he was Purchasing Manager of Raw Materials for Bohn Aluminum.
+In previous capacities he was the Executive Vice President of SLC Recycling since 1998, and from 1973 – 1982 he was Purchasing Manager of Raw Materials for Bohn Aluminum.
 He has a degree in Business Administration from Detroit Institute of Technology and was a board member of the Michigan Chapter of ISRI for 8 years.